pagoba94/project3/README.md

 - The office dog—"Dobby" needs a hairdresser every month, we need one not too far away.

 ## Methods
 To start the analysis we used a Mongo's database with more than 18k start ups data.
 Using **mongo queries and regex**, we looked for the count of design companies located in each city, so that we can locate our company in one of those cities.
 We also looked for the best gaming companies location, we want our office to be as close to them to follow their steps.
-We created two plots to see the results:
+We grouped the top 20 game companies that raised more than $200M and we created two plots to see the results:
 ![designers_cities_plot](https://user-images.githubusercontent.com/127286755/236945428-c8048b2d-432d-443b-bfb2-ac4c0de3ebec.png)

 ![game_cities_plot](https://user-images.githubusercontent.com/127286755/236945479-c5c7c2dd-6d59-452b-82c7-6714d2e9b2f2.png)